Measurement & Evaluation of HCC Systems

 Assignments: There will be 4 assignments for this class.
 There will be some “insight” questions and some data analysis questions.
 Insight questions usually require a short (1-2 sentence) answer.
 Data analysis questions should be done in R (unless suggested otherwise), and the requisite dataset will be provided.
 The answers to data analysis questions should contain the executed R commands, a summary of the output (only the parts that answer the question), and an explanation/description of the results in your own words.

 Assignments are each worth 10% of your grade.
-You are allowed to discuss the assignments, but you have to write your own write-up (i.e. you can discuss, but not copy).
+You are allowed to discuss the assignments or consult the Internet or an AI system, but you have to write your own write-up (i.e. you can discuss, but not copy).
 If you collaborate with others, please add a collaboration statement to your assignment (a simple statement saying “I collaborated with [name(s)]” is sufficient).
+If you found something online, add a citation.
+If you used AI, acknowledge this by mentioning the system and the prompt that you used to get to the answer.

 Midterms and final exam: The midterms and the final are take-home and are each worth 15% of your grade.
-They will be very similar to the assignments, but you have a shorter amount of time for them, and you are not allowed to collaborate.
+They will be very similar to the assignments, but you have a shorter amount of time for them, and you are not allowed to collaborate, use AI, or look stuff up online.

 Prerequisites: This course has no prerequisites, but you will get the most out of it if you have a basic understanding of human-centered computing and quantitative research methods.